spineo/quotations/index.md

 ### Create the Initial List of Events

-The initial list of events (at least to be used during the testing phase) would also be produced manually.
-These events will be tied to an author and/or keywords.
+The initial list of events (at least to be used during the testing phase) was also produced manually and saved to the [events.txt](data/events.txt) file and includes author name (for now just events tied to an author), date of the event, event name, and keywords associated with author/event.

 ### Filter the Quotes and tie them to the Authors/Events